 The Big Stuff

-We didn't have a separate changing table--they're expensive, they're just another piece of furniture you'll need to get rid of, you'll never take the time to organize diapers into drawers, and they all come with foam changing mats covered in cotton that you'll have to clean poop off of.
+Changing "table": We don't have a separate changing table--they're expensive and just another piece of furniture you'll need to get rid of.
 We have a Lysol-able nylon pad we set up on a bed, chest of drawers, or the floor, and a simple box.

 Diapers, Wipes, Changing

-- Amazon Basics enhanced doggie bags to dispose of dirty diapers.
+Amazon Basics enhanced doggie bags to dispose of dirty diapers.

 Blankets + Swaddles